-These Hearty and Chewy Monster Cookies are packed with seed or nut butter, oats, M&M’s and chocolate chips.
-Easy Monster cookies are customizable for anyone with food allergies, and they’re sure to be a huge hit with family and friends.
+These Hearty and Chewy Monster Cookies are packed with seed butter, oats, M&M’s and chocolate chips.
+Easy Top-8 allergen-free Monster cookies are customizable for anyone with food allergies, and they’re sure to be a huge hit with family and friends.
+These are a little like our popular Raisin-Sweetened Oatmeal Cookies - Gluten-Free.
+You can make them gluten-free, dairy-free, nut-free and more.

-I LOVE making cookies, partly because everyone likes eating them so much.
-These Monster cookies are especially great, because by simply changing the ingredients a little, I can make them into Halloween cookies (like these) or Christmas cookies (by using lots of red and green M&M’s).
-Want other cookie inspiration?
-Try these Dark Chocolate-Dipped Paleo Matcha Shortbread Cookies, Raisin-Sweetened Oatmeal Cookies – Gluten-Free, Almond Flour-Carob Pinwheel Cookies or Almond Flour Dark Chocolate Chip Cookies – GF!
+I LOVE making cookies, partly because everyone I know appreciates gluten-free baked goods.
+These Monster cookies are especially great, because by simply changing the ingredients a little, I can make them into Halloween cookies (like these) or Christmas cookies (by using lots of red and green M&M's).

 - Butter.
 The butter allows the cookies to spread out evenly.
 As alternatives, choose ghee, coconut oil or other solid cooking fat.